 How your personal data is used

 The personal data gathered and held by NDRC from its employees is needed for payroll, Revenue, pension and Health Insurance purposes.
-It may be used to calculate salary and other benefits and the proper payment of PRSI, USC, tax and any other Revenue or State charges.
+It may be used to calculate pay and other benefits and the proper payment of PRSI, USC, tax and any other Revenue or State charges.

-With your consent, for marketing purposes.
+With your consent for marketing purposes.
 You can decide how much marketing you would like to receive when you first apply to or contact NDRC.
 You may withdraw this consent at any time.

 Apart from for the purposes just described, personal data about you will not be disclosed to anyone other than you, for any purpose, unless required by law or with your express consent.